Carnagion/dissertation/diss/diss.typ

 == Comparison of Approaches

-#todo("Write about comparison of CPLEX model as well as branch-and-bound, with different de-icing modes")
+#todo("Write about comparison of CPLEX model as well as branch-and-bound, with different de-icing strategies")

 == Impact